 I know some people take Creative Writing for an easy degree, but I looked for the professors who demanded excellence and had a reputation for eating undergrads.
 When I found them, I took everything they taught.
 I didn’t get a 3.94 because I was coasting.
 I also didn’t eke out my degree as fast as possible and then wave good-bye with a hearty "Smell ya later."
 In fact, I was 21 creative writing units over what I needed to graduate and my dean was basically shooing me out the door with narrowed eyes since I was on a Pell Grant. ("Sure, Detective Fiction can fill in for your Poetry or Drama requirement.
 Go fucking graduate already!")
 The point is, I was there to learn, and learn I did.

-All this and my personal guarantee that I actually got the “Ethan Frome damage” joke from Grosse Point Blanke.
+Plus, I actually got the “Ethan Frome damage” joke from Grosse Point Blanke.

-It's the Wonder Bread of fiction.
+It's the Wonder Bread of literature.

 So very, very badly.

-I bought into the cultural myth of how to find happiness in my twenties.
-I took the advice that writing wouldn’t pay the bills and struggled through one “fallback, safety-net” job after another.
-I married for all the wrong reasons and divorced some years later for at least a couple of the right ones).
+Despite a number of signs that I could be a pretty good writer when I worked at it (like winning the UCLA Comm board awards against a bunch of junior and senior UC journalism students.....without actually having gone to UCLA....or at that point, even college yet), I still bought into too many cultural myths of how to find happiness.
+I took the (bad) advice that writing wouldn’t pay the bills and struggled through one unhappy “fallback, safety-net” job after another.
+I married for all the wrong reasons (and divorced some years later for at least a couple of the right ones).